camachoo1/Riemann-Sum/README.md

 4. Be able to utilize a left point, right point, or midpoint sum.
 5. Have a pop-up with instructions of how to use the tool.

+## Other Small Features

-- Will give access to the Github repo and LinkedIn profile
+- Give access to the Github repo and LinkedIn profile
 - Left hand side will display the expressions list that will allow users to input their function.
 - Will keep computational formulas hidden from the user so that the formulas cannot be manipulated.
 - Right side of page will display the interactive graph which will allow users to move left/right endpoints, zoom in/out, and drag around the graph.
 - Top bar will include the instructions of how to use the model and Bottom bar will have links to GitHub and LinkedIn.

-## Technologies
+# Technologies

 - Desmos API to render/create the graphs.
-- KaTeX API to compile LaTeX into usable JavaScript for inputting functions/expressions.
+- JavaScript to create the logic and functions for calculating the sums of each partition.
+- HTML / CSS for styling and formatting the page.
 - Webpack to bundle and transpile the JavaScript code.

-## Interface
+# Interface

 Used CSS to style the home page with animations, nav bar, and hover effects.
 ![Home Page](https://github.com/camachoo1/Riemann-Sum/blob/main/assets/homepage.png)